 Residents own all of their intellectual property and physical work created at Pier 9 during their residency.

-Residencies last from 2 to 6 months.
+Residencies last for a duration of 4 months.
 Soft starts, to get advanced training on our tooling, are recommended.

 Artists receive a $1,500 monthly stipend, plus a budget for project supplies.

 Artists must publish their work on Instructables.com, and make a presentation at the close of the residency.